 by Anne E Thompson

-PS.
-I found that the communication skills necessary to teach, transpose rather well to writing.
-I have now, three years on, written several books.
-They are published as both paperbacks and on Kindle.
+Previously, I was a teacher, and I found that the communication skills necessary to teach, transpose rather well to writing.
+I have now written several books.
+They are published as both paperbacks and on Kindle, and are available from bookshops and Amazon.
 I write as Anne E Thompson.

 One of my novels, Counting Stars by Anne E Thompson, was written a few months after surgery.
 One of the characters depicts the muddle of feelings I had after my craniotomy.
 It is an exciting novel about a family in the world just around the corner.
 Much of society is unchanged, but there are some key developments – not all of them good.
 Why not give yourself a break and take a look?